• Disease Overview

 Diagnosis

-The diagnosis can be confirmed by DNA studies by FISH (fluorescence in situ hybridization) analysis to detect microdeletions or MLPA (multiplex ligation-dependent probe amplification), a simple and reliable method to detect chromosome 5q35 microdeletions and partial NSD1 gene deletions, which account for approximately 10-15% of the cases in western populations.
-DNA analysis by genome sequencing can determine the specific NSD1 gene mutations.
+• DNA studies by FISH (fluorescence in situ hybridization) analysis and MLPA (multiplex ligation-dependent probe amplification) to detect chromosome 5q35 microdeletions and partial NSD1 gene deletions, which account for approximately 10-15% of the cases of Sotos syndrome in western populations.4,7

-In patients without NSD1 gene mutations, genetic testing for mutations in NFIX and APC2 genes should be obtained.
+In people without NSD1 gene variants, genetic testing for variants in NFIX and APC2 genes should be done.14

 • < Previous section